zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Add support for multiple UART in SLPI
 * Wait for feedback to come in.
 It can be messed up per Alex due to shared UART.
 Also, check update rate of ESC.
 If there is too long a wait then we may miss motor updates?
 * Normally, write, then read is a “cycle”.
 If read data comes in after read timeout then we should drop it because we don’t want it to be picked up by next read in the write / read cycle.
 Otherwise it will be stale data!

-### Fake RC
-* When moved to SLPI caused uorb issue and qshell timeouts
-* Remove from codebase?

 ### ModalAI UART ESC
 * Enable feedback